 RECOMMENDED CLINICAL TOPIC AREAS

-Proposals must include components of child and adolescent substance abuse and/or addiction treatment research.
+Proposals must include components of evidence-based child and adolescent SUD treatment science.
 Recommended topic areas include:

 - Screening and brief intervention for adolescents misusing marijuana, tobacco, alcohol and other drugs including prescription medications;